 The purpose of these pages is to keep the genres separated for easy use.
 Lets be honest here, some of you are never gonna watch an art house movie or a war movie, so why bother reading those reviews right?
 The movies on these lists are at least 3 chili peppers or above.
 Most of them didn't make it onto my Hall of the Fame, but that doesn't make them unworthy of your time and consideration, in my opinion, they are still very worthy watches.

-Again, they are in no particular order, they are in the order that I watched them or initially reviewed them and deemed them to be watch-worthy.
-The reviews are brief but will give you an idea of what kind of a ride you can expect once you commit to the couch for your viewing.
+I have placed my reviews in chronological order according to their release dates and the reviews that I have created are purposefully brief.
+I intend only to encourage you to view without giving away too much, so you will only get an idea of what kind of a ride you can expect once you commit to the couch for your viewing.
 If you are looking for a review of a particular movie, I encourage you to use the search bar on the home page for quick genre referencing.

 The children's section is extremely valuable when kids are over because you will most certainly not be heading to the horror section for the evening viewing selections on that night, and none of us wanna get bunked down for the night with a Dora or Diego DVD.
 So take my advise and watch something that won't leave you wanting to gouge your eyes out with a spoon from the 'Kid Friendly' children's list.